Orlando Vinyl Fencing & Installation

 Related Content >> Benefits of PVC Fencing

-Our PVC is Different Than the Home Centers
+Our Vinyl Fencing is Different Than the Home Centers

 We do not sell or install the PVC fencing that you might find at the local home centers, nor do we sell PVC fence imported from China.
 They often utilize undersized and thinner posts, brackets in place of routed holes directly in the posts, as well as the utilization of a wood post inserted into each PVC post in an effort to make them strong enough to meet local codes.
 The added cost of the wood posts and metal clips make their total post cost higher than our posts which meet all codes in and of themselves.
 Simply put, our PVC is thicker, stronger and better looking.